nyadero/kraftadmin/README.md

 This means you can declaratively control whether a field appears as a textbox, number input, image uploader, WYSIWYG editor, etc., just by annotating the field.

-Kraftr AdminX will automatically reflect this in the UI form without extra frontend code.
+KraftAdmin will automatically reflect this in the UI form without extra frontend code.

 ### Screenshots